UAce/UAce.github.io/_posts/2020-09-03-youtubestopwatch-chrome-extension.md

 }
 ```
 <p>
 When the script starts, a callback function is added with <code class="inline-code">onMessage.addListener()</code> to handle events.
-When an event is received, if the sender is <i>youtube</i>, then we save the tabId in a list to keep track of active youtube tabs and, depending on the event, a different action will be triggered.
+Depending on the event received, a different action will be triggered.
 For example, the <span class="accent">START_COUNTDOWN</span> event will start the countdown in the background script.
+The tabId is stored in a list to keep track of active youtube tabs if the sender is youtube.
+This is done using the Chrome Tabs API and we need to give permissions to our application in the manifest file.
 </p>

 <p>
-To add more than one background scripts, you have to add the script names to the background section in the manifest file.
-For example, I needed to use JQuery in the background script so I downloaded the <i>jquery-3.4.1.min.js</i> file and saved it in the <b>js</b> directory, then added the following:
+I needed to use JQuery in the background script so I downloaded the <i>jquery-3.4.1.min.js</i> file, saved it in the <b>js</b> directory and specified the file as a background script.
+Here are the new changes to the manifest file:
 </p>

 <pre class="highlight"><code>{